Skip to main content

 Information for IAB/IESG

 Micro services are used widely within the current cloud based applications.
-To facilitate the communication of large amounts of these micro services, Cloud Providers build the Service Mesh infrastructure(for example: Istio, https://istio.io/)themselves to accomplish the task of authentication, authorization, load balancing, circuit breaker, service discovery and observability.
+To facilitate the communication of large amounts of these micro services, Cloud Service Providers build the Service Mesh infrastructure(for example: Istio, https://istio.io/)themselves to accomplish the task of authentication, authorization, load balancing, circuit breaker, service discovery and observability.

 Such Service Mesh infrastructure has been widely used for a few years, but it encounters various challenges.
 The main challenge comes from its centralized control design philosophy and its tight integrated and co-located deployment with the micro services.

-Then, in order to solve the challenges of the current Service Mesh infrastructure, the DMSC(Distributed Micro Services Communication) group will discuss how to build one distributed, public infrastructure that can be utilized by various Cloud Providers, and also the Content Service Provider, to assist the communications of the wide deployed micro services.
+Then, in order to solve the challenges of the current Service Mesh infrastructure, the DMSC(Distributed Micro Services Communication) group will discuss how to build one distributed, shared infrastructure that can be utilized by various Cloud Service Providers, and also the Content Service Provider, to assist the communications of the wide deployed micro services.

 DMSC group will try to accomodate the distributed services around the network and within the network in one coherent architecture to accomplish the service discovery, service routing and service engineering functions to satify the emerged scenarios and requirements.